aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology.md

     # L3 rechability for different EVPN GWs must be already in place, it is recommended to use DCI & L3 Edge if Route Servers and GWs are not defined under the same Ansible inventory.
     evpn_gateway:

       # Define remote peers of the EVPN VXLAN Gateway.
-If the hostname can be found in inventory, ip_address and BGP ASN will be automatically populated, unless explicitly defined, which will override the calculated parameters.
-If hostname can't be found, ip_address and bgp_as will be used to create the neighbor.
+If the hostname can be found in the inventory, ip_address and BGP ASN will be automatically populated.
+Manual override takes precedence.
+If the peer's hostname can not be found in the inventory, ip_address and bgp_as must be defined.
       remote_peers:
         - hostname: < Inventory hostname of remote EVPN GW server >
-          ip_address: < Peering IP of remote Route Server | Optional if override is required >
+          ip_address: < Peering IP of remote Route Server >
-          bgp_as: < BGP ASN of remote Route Server | Optional if override is required >
+          bgp_as: < BGP ASN of remote Route Server >
         - hostname: < Hostname of remote EVPN GW server >
           ip_address: < Peering IP of remote Route Server >
           bgp_as: < BGP ASN of remote Route Server >